Killol14/Yoga_shop/README.md

 ##  Other Tools
  * ElephantSQL - used as database for this project
+ * Toast - used as a Eroor and Success Messages.
  * Django - used for Website FrameWork
- * Crispy Templates - used for login-out, checkout, Product Form
+ * Crispyform Templates - used for login-out, checkout, Product Form
  * Bootstrap4 - used for navbar and product layout
  * ASW - used for data saving
  * Stripe - used for card payment